rcdosado/pinger/README.md

 ----------------

   - Simply run the provided batch file (it will assume the above exists)
-  - the double click the application
+  - then double click the application